RealistAI/github_best_practices/best_practices.md

 ### When to use it

 Use this when you have finished the task that the branch was created for.
 It will delete the branch which is best practice as it isn’t needed anymore.

 ### Why you use it

-You would use it because it is in the GitHub best practices to delete a branch after the tasked being done on it is complete.
+You would use it because it is in the GitHub best practices to delete a branch after the tasked being done on it is complete.<br>

 ## git add <file_to_add>
 ### What it does

 Adds file to the stored index.
 You can add files by their specific name or by using a period “.”. a period adds all changes made within its tree.

 ### When to use it